deiu/solidproxy/README.md

 Replace the above port values with your own port numbers from your configuration.

-## Configuration for standalone server
+## Configuration for standalone server or docker image

 Solidproxy uses environment variables (for docker compatibility).